 Aldham, Essex and Aldham, Suffolk were both listed in the Domesday Book of 1086 and both were listed under the same spelling, Aldeham.

 Another branch of the family was found at Elford in Staffordshire.
 "Before the Conquest the manor [of Elford] belonged to Earl Algar, and in the reign of Henry III. was held by William de Alderne, whose descendants continued to enjoy it until the marriage of the heiress of Sir John Alderney with the Stanleys, when the property passed to that family."

 Aldhelm (640?-709), was Bishop of Sherborne, the son of Kenten.
 "Aldhelm was no less great as a builder than as a scholar.
 He built a church dedicated to SS.
 Peter and Paul to be the head church of his monastery.
 He also built two other churches at Malmesbury.
 One of these, St. Mary's, succeeded St. Peter's as the chief church in the tenth century. "

 Early History of the Ealdon family

-Another 101 words (7 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealdon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ealdon research.
+Another 50 words (4 lines of text) covering the years 1616, 1660 and 1652 are included under the topic Early Ealdon History in all our PDF Extended History products and printed products wherever possible.

 Ealdon Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
-Over the years, many variations of the name Ealdon were recorded, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam and many more.
+Over the years, many variations of the name Ealdon were recorded, including Aldham, Aldam, Aldem, Aldum, Aldeham, Aldom, Eldham, Eldam, Eldum, Haldiman and many more.

 Early Notables of the Ealdon family (pre 1700)